 One of the most important skills that a coach can develop is personal leadership.
 While as a coach, you are put into a role that deems a significant amount of guidance and responsibility.

-Therefore athletes will observe all your positive attributes, but also your downfalls.
-And developing a set of leadership skills that will help athletes improve both in sport and in personal endeavors is crucial.
+Therefore athletes will observe all your positive attributes but also your downfalls.
+And developing a set of leadership skills that will help athletes improve both in sport and personal endeavors is crucial.

 “Make no doubt about it, athletes not only need effective leadership, they also desire it.
 So young people want consistent parameters

 They need it whether they know it or not.
 It gives them security.
 And that, in turn, helps them to be more confident.”
 (Dorfman, 2003)

 Blog: “Qualities of a quality leader.”

 Imagery has been the focus of a great deal of research over recent years.